-On November 30, 2009 Tacoma Police Detective Quillio interviewed Letrecia Nelson and Cicely Clemmons.
+On November 30, 2009 Tacoma Police Detective Quillio interviewed Letrecia Nelson and Cicely Nelson.
 Both individuals denied having seen or heard anything from Clemmons.
-On December 1, 2009, Detective Quillio re-contacted Letrecia Nelson who again denied having seen the defendant.
+On December 1, 2009, Detective Quillio re-contacted Letrecia Nelson who again denied having seen Clemmons.
 Detective Quillio interviewed Cicely Nelson who reported that on Sunday, November 29, 2009, Clemmons woke them up banging on the door and/or window at about 9 a.m.
 Clemmons and the Davis brothers came into their residence.
-Clemmons was directing Letrecia and the Davis brothers to get him tahirt, to treat to his wound, to get a plastic bag.
+Clemmons was directing Letrecia and the Davis brothers to get him t-shirts, to treat to his wound, to get a plastic bag.
 Letrecia told Cicely to turn over her car keys and money for Clemmons.
 Cicely said she did give her keys and \$60 to Clemmons.
 Clemmons and the Davis brothers left taking the Pontiac and Cicely's car.
 Cicely said she did not see who was in which car, but she knew they were planning to meet a girl at the super mall.
-Cicely said after they left, she and Letrecia talked about whether they should report this information.
-Cicely reported that before he left Clemmons said he was going with a girl, he was going to rest and he was going to heal, but he wasn't done.
-Letrecia
+About 10 minutes later the Davis brother's returned her car and they both left the Pontiac.
+Cicely reported that on Thanksgiving day, Clemmons ate dinner at her house and he was telling everyone, including Letrecia, Darcus Allen and Cicely, that he planned to kill cops, he planned to kill children at a school, and he planned to kill as many people as he could in an intersection.